 - 7.1.
-The following list includes the most usual reasons that the Trust will authorise disclosure of personal data to a third party: - 7.1.1.
-To give a confidential reference relating to a current or former employee, volunteer or pupil; - 7.1.2. for the prevention or detection of crime; - 7.1.3. for the assessment of any tax or duty; - 7.1.4. where it is necessary to exercise a right or obligation conferred or imposed by law upon the Trust (other than an obligation imposed by contract); - 7.1.5. for the purpose of, or in connection with, legal proceedings (including prospective legal proceedings); - 7.1.6. for the purpose of obtaining legal advice; - 7.1.7. for research, historical and statistical purposes (so long as this neither supports decisions in relation to individuals, nor causes substantial damage or distress); - 7.1.8. to publish the results of public examinations or other achievements of pupils of the Trust; - 7.1.9. to disclose details of a pupil's medical condition where it is in the pupil's interests to do so, for example for medical advice, insurance purposes or to organisers of school trips; - 7.1.10. to provide information to another educational establishment to which a pupil is transferring: - 7.1.11. to provide information to the Examination Authority as part of the examination process; and - 7.1.12. to provide information to the relevant Government Department concerned with national education.
-At the time of the writing of this Policy, the Government

-Department concerned with national education is the Department for Education (DfE).
-The Examination Authority may also pass information to the DfE.
+The following list includes the most usual reasons that the Foundation will authorise disclosure of personal data to a third party: - 7.1.1.
+To give a confidential reference relating to a current or former employee, volunteer or pupil; - 7.1.2. for the prevention or detection of crime;

+- 7.1.3. for the assessment of any tax or duty; - 7.1.4. where it is necessary to exercise a right or obligation conferred or imposed by law upon the Foundation (other than an obligation imposed by contract); - 7.1.5. for the purpose of, or in connection with, legal proceedings (including prospective legal proceedings); - 7.1.6. for the purpose of obtaining legal advice; - 7.1.7. for research, historical and statistical purposes (so long as this neither supports decisions in relation to individuals, nor causes substantial damage or distress); - 7.1.8. to publish the results of public examinations or other achievements of pupils of the Foundation; - 7.1.9. to disclose details of a pupil's medical condition where it is in the pupil's interests to do so and there is a legal basis for doing so, for example for medical advice, insurance purposes or to organisers of school trips.
+The legal basis will vary in each case but will usually be based on explicit consent, the vital interests of the child or reasons of substantial public interest (usually safeguarding the child or other individuals); - 7.1.10. to provide information to another educational establishment to which a pupil is transferring; - 7.1.11. to provide information to the Examination Authority as part of the examination process; and - 7.1.12. to provide information to the relevant Government Department concerned with national education.
+At the time of the writing of this Policy, the Government Department concerned with national education is the Department for Education (DfE).
+The Examination Authority may also pass information to the DfE. - 7.2.
-- 7.2.
 The DfE uses information about pupils for statistical purposes, to evaluate and develop education policy and to monitor the performance of the nation's education service as a whole.
 The statistics are used in such a way that individual pupils cannot be identified from them.
 On occasion the DfE may share the personal data with other Government Departments or agencies strictly for statistical or research purposes. - 7.3.
-The Trust may receive requests from third parties (i.e. those other than the data subject, the Trust, and employees of the Trust) to disclose personal data it holds about pupils, their parents or guardians, staff or other individuals.
-This information will not generally be disclosed unless one of the specific exemptions under data protection legislation which allow disclosure applies; or where necessary for the legitimate interests of the individual concerned or the Trust. - 7.4.
-All requests for the disclosure of personal data must be sent to the Data Controller, who will review and decide whether to make the disclosure, ensuring that reasonable steps are taken to verify the identity of that third party before making any disclosure.
+The Foundation may receive requests from third parties (i.e. those other than the data subject, the Foundation, and employees of the Foundation) to disclose personal data it holds about pupils, their parents or guardians, staff or other individuals.
+This information will not generally be disclosed unless one of the specific exemptions under data protection legislation which allow disclosure applies; or where necessary for the legitimate interests of the individual concerned or the Foundation.

+7.4.
+All requests for the disclosure of personal data must be sent to the Data Protection Officer.
+The Data Protection Officer or their nominee will review and decide whether to make the disclosure, ensuring that reasonable steps are taken to verify the identity of that third party before making any disclosure.